Last updated: July 29, 2021, with new wineries.

-Domaines Vinsmoselle in Wellenstein: large wine production facility with a spacious tasting room located on the outskirts of Wellenstein, lovely town surrounded by vineyards.
+Domaines Vinsmoselle in Wellenstein: large wine production facility with a spacious tasting room located on the outskirts of Wellenstein, a lovely town surrounded by vineyards.
 We chose the “Wine Lover Tasting” which included 7, mostly white varietals, from premier and grand cru regions.
-This was a proper sit down tasting and we had a great time learning and chit-chatting with our lovely host [collection of images above].
+This was a proper sit-down tasting and we had a great time learning and chit-chatting with our lovely host [collection of images above].

 Note: Make lunch plans ahead of time, most places stop serving food between lunch and dinner so you might be limited to eating baked goods.

 To end the day with a great sunset view drive up the hill to Koeppchen, one of the most famous vineyards in the region wrapping around a small chapel.
-From up here, through the isles of grape bushes, you get a near 360-degree view on the town and Moselle river.
+From up here, through the isles of grape bushes, you get a nearly 360-degree view of the town and the Moselle River.
 The setting sun on a good day makes this a fairly tear-inducing experience, not kidding, I almost cried.